matthewrdev/building-addins-for-xamarin-studio/README.md

 find / -name mdtool
 ```

-To package an addin, we use provide the path to our addin assembly to mdtools `setup pack` command like so:
+To package an addin, we use provide the path to our addin assembly to mdtools `setup pack` command along with an output directory using the `-d:` flag like so:

 ```
 /Applications/Xamarin\ Studio.app/Contents/MacOS/mdtool setup pack ./MyAddin/bin/Release/MyAddin.dll -d:./builds/mpack/$BUILD_DATE